felibol/sfm_softwares/ODM/odm.md

 - They support also docker image to simply run it.
 - Multiple machines can be used for split tasks and then combine back.
 - OpenSFM is BSD licensed.
+- Different camera models(projection type) are supported 'auto', 'perspective', 'brown', 'fisheye', 'spherical'
+- Semi Global Matching is supported
+- If an image does not have GPS information in Exif, it is matched with ALL other images.
+A warning is written in the logs when that happens.
+- Rely on exif tags for ocal length, without exif with focal length
+    - OpenDFM will still work.
+However, the output will be grossly inaccurate in the sense that proportions will match but distances will not.
+If no GPS data is available at all then OpenSfM will do reconstruct a point cloud but the resulting camera positions will have 0 N 0 E (or close to) or no geographic coordinates.
+If any image lacks the FocalLength tag then OpenSfM assumes a default focal ratio (a quotient of focal plane width and focal length) of 0.85 which is roughly the mean focal ratio for most smartphones on the market.
+- There is no loop closure in OpenSFM

 ## To Build and Run
 If you have Docker installed, place your JPGs in a folder named “images” (for example /my/project/images) , then simply run: